QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Introduction

+The need for quality verification is further amplified when raw gaze data cannot be shared due to privacy constraints, necessitating privacy-preserving processing \cite{elfares2022federated, elfares24privateeyes, kandappu2018obfuscation}.
+Accordingly, \methodName~supports: \begin{enumerate}[leftmargin=*] \item \textbf{Public verification} for within-dataset consistency and comparison to public references. \item \textbf{Privacy-preserving verification} for remote comparison against private reference datasets without data disclosure.
+In this case, \methodName ensures that: (i) Raw eye images and sensitive features are never directly exchanged during verification, (ii) Only essential semantic information for quality assessment is used, which is disentangled from irrelevant or privacy-sensitive attributes, (iii) Cryptographic protocols prevent inference of another party’s underlying data beyond what is needed for quality comparison. \end{enumerate}

 To evaluate \methodName, we present appearance-based gaze estimation as our guiding example since it is the basic building block of gaze-based applications and has well-established publicly available datasets for evaluation.
 Nonetheless, \methodName~does not restrict how the dataset should be processed after the quality verification; hence, \methodName~is domain-, task-, and model-agnostic.
-We thereby validate our method through extensive experiments on the well-established full-face appearance-based gaze estimation datasets, MPIIFaceGaze and GazeCapture, and achieved a gaze quality metric (Matthew Correlation Coefficient \cite{matthews1975comparison}) of 0.92 and 0.94, respectively, with a small overhead in runtime for the privacy-preserving setups.
-The Matthews Correlation Coefficient (MCC) is a metric used to assess the quality of binary classifications (i.e. match or mismatch) and it is particularly useful in cases where there is a class imbalance (e.g., when one class is much more frequent than the other), making it more reliable than metrics like accuracy in these situations (cf. Section \ref{sec:experiments}).
+We thereby validate our method through extensive experiments on the well-established full-face appearance-based gaze estimation datasets, MPIIFaceGaze \cite{zhang19_pami} and GazeCapture \cite{krafka2016eye}, and achieved a gaze quality metric (Matthew Correlation Coefficient \cite{matthews1975comparison}\footnote{The Matthews Correlation Coefficient (MCC) is a metric used to assess the quality of binary classifications (i.e. match or mismatch) and it is particularly useful in cases where there is a class imbalance (e.g., when one class is much more frequent than the other), making it more reliable than metrics like accuracy in these situations (cf. Section \ref{sec:experiments}).}) of 0.92 and 0.94, respectively, with a negligible overhead in runtime for the privacy-preserving setups compared to other baselines.